 What is 5G?
-As the UK’s next-gen mobile network goes to (spectrum) auction, we reveal all about 5G vs 4G and the future of mobile connectivity.
+With the UK’s next-gen mobile network’s spectrum auction now complete, we reveal all about 5G vs 4G and the future of mobile connectivity.

 Read on for everything you need to know about 5G, including what 5G is, its speed, and when 5G phones are likely to become available.